 5.87.
 The Government welcomes the initiative by broadcasters and the gambling industry to fund and work with GambleAware to deliver a major responsible gambling advertising campaign.

 The Campaign Board

-	GambleAware has created a Safer Gambling Campaign Board to oversee the campaign.
-The Board currently comprises:
+GambleAware created a Safer Gambling Campaign Board to oversee the campaign.
+The Board comprised of the following members: